kyma-project/kyma/docs/kyma/docs/017-details-local-installation-scripts.md

 ## The create-cr.sh script

 The `installation/scripts/create-cr.sh` script prepares the Installation custom resource from the `installation/resources/installer-cr.yaml.tpl` template.
 The local installation scenario uses the default Installation custom resource.
-The Kyma-Installer already contains local Kyma resources bundled, thus `url` is ignored by the Installer component.
+Kyma-Installer already contains local Kyma resources bundled, thus `url` is ignored by the Installer component.

 >**NOTE:** For the Installation custom resource details, refer to the **Installation** document.

 ## The installer.sh script

-The `installation/scripts/installer.sh` script creates the default RBAC Role, installs [Tiller](https://docs.helm.sh/), and deploys the Kyma-Installer component.
+The `installation/scripts/installer.sh` script creates the default RBAC role, installs [Tiller](https://docs.helm.sh/), and deploys the Kyma-Installer component.

 >**NOTE:** For the Kyma-Installer deployment details, refer to the `installation/resources/installer.yaml` file.

 The script applies the Installation custom resource and marks it with the `action=install` label, which triggers the Kyma installation.

 >**NOTE:** Kyma installation runs in the background.
-Execute `./installation/scripts/is-installed.sh` to follow the installation process.
+Execute the `./installation/scripts/is-installed.sh` script to follow the installation process.